patinkaew/CompInHEP2024/ProjectWork/README.md

 * What is the trigger efficiency for the signal?

+* If the data were real data, you’d have to present your work to the world-wide scientific community.
+Reason why the scientific community should believe in your results.
+Can you convince yourself?
+Why/why not?
+How would you improve your study to make it more realistic?

+* The number of events passing the selection.

 # Tasks:
 * Create generator-level datasets with events passing the trigger for thr signal and major backgrounds